ChristofSchwarz/qseok_jwt_tokens/readme/jwt_io.md

   "exp": 1800000000
 }
 ```
- - Paste the content of your pub.key into the first field of "VERIFY SIGNATURE"
+ - Paste the content of your priv.key into the second field (the one on the bottom) of "VERIFY SIGNATURE"
- - Paste the content of your priv.key into the second field of "VERIFY SIGNATURE"
+ - (you dont need the public key to sign the token)

  <img src="jwtio.png"/>